I've started a new project, a suite of JS and CSS animations called ArjunAnimations.

 .npmignore

-I added an .npmignore file to my package to remove the examples folder from the package.
+file to my package to remove the examples folder from the package.
 Since the examples folder has a VueJS app in it, it takes up lots of space relative to how small the package itself is.

 Scoped Org

 After publishing initially, I ended up republishing using a scoped organization.
 Scopes allow you to create a package with the same name as a package created by another user or Org without conflict.
-This way I don't have to have a long library name (it was arjunanimation_leaves).
+This way I don't have to have a long library name (it was arjunanimation_leaves

-I made my organization name @arjunanimations and my package name leaves, for the full effect of @arjunanimations/leaves.
+I made my organization name @arjunanimations

 It works!

-Now you can npm i @arjunanimations/leaves to add it to your project :D
+to add it to your project :D

 What's Next?